hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 happen through running the platform without application transactions.
 After the platform keys the roster, the platform restarts itself with a copy of the genesis state and adding to it the TSS key material and ledger id.
 After platform restart, application transactions are accepted and the platform starts building the new hashgraph from round 0.

-While this solution does not have the history of setting up the ledger id in the hashgraph after platform restart, the node can cryptographically verify that the setup process took place correctly through using the TSS key material to re-derive the ledger id.

 This process ensures that block 0 containing application transactions is signed by the ledger and verifiable with the ledger id.

+While this solution does not have the history of setting up the ledger id in the hashgraph after platform restart, the nodes can cryptographically verify that the setup process took place correctly through using the TSS key material to re-derive the ledger id.
+Each node can validate the TssMessages have come from a sufficient variety of nodes.
+With the assumption that no greater than 1/3 of the nodes are malicious, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger id if they collude together.

 The process of the platform restarting itself after performing a pre-genesis keying phase is new startup logic.
-This should not involve an interruption or restart to the containing process or application.
+This should not involve an interruption of the containing process.
+While we are in the pre-genesis phase the platform will not accept application transactions.
+Once the platform has restarted itself with a keyed roster, it will accept application transactions when it becomes active.

 ##### For Existing Networks

 Given the requirement of TSSBS-001, the setup of the TSS Key Material must happen before the software upgrade that enables block streams.
-In order to reduce risk and density of complex software changes, giving the nodes their long term EC keys and changing the roster life-cycle through the TSS-Roster effort should be completed and delivered in a software release prior to the code that will key the first candidate roster.
+In order to reduce risk and density of complex software changes, giving the nodes their long term EC keys and changing the roster life-cycle through the TSS-Roster effort should be completed and delivered in a software release prior to the delivery.

-For example, if Block Streams ships in release 0.7, then TSS-Ledger-Id should ship in release 0.6, and TSS-Roster along with setting the EC keys on nodes should ship in release 0.5.
+The schedule of delivery of capability is explored in a later section in this proposal.

-The setup of the first key material will be observable in the record stream prior to the Block Streams going live, but this observability is not consequential because what matters is the cryptographic verification that the TSS material can generate the ledger key.
+The setup of the bootstrap key material will be observable in the record stream prior to the Block Streams going live, but this observability is not consequential.
+What matters is the cryptographic verification that the TSS material can generate the ledger key.

-##### TSS Genesis Process - Alternatives Considered
+##### TSS Bootstrap Process - Alternatives Considered

 | N | Option                                                                                                        | 1-1 round to block                   | round # == block #                                   | Ledger signs initial block           | Ledger signs block 0                 | TSS keying in hashgraph history      | TSS keying in block history          | Minimal DevOps Impact                | Implementation Complexity                 | Notes                                                                              |
 |---|---------------------------------------------------------------------------------------------------------------|--------------------------------------|------------------------------------------------------|--------------------------------------|--------------------------------------|--------------------------------------|--------------------------------------|--------------------------------------|-------------------------------------------|------------------------------------------------------------------------------------|